The 6 Best Survival Fishing Kits For Any Scenario

 Why It Made The List

-The Rule The Wasteland Deluxe Kit is great for anglers who already know what they’re doing.
-It comes with a ton of gear for its size, and the variety should catch many different fish species.
+The Rule The Wasteland Deluxe Kit is excellent for anglers who already know what they’re doing.
+It has a ton of gear for its size, and the variety should catch many different fish species.

 Best Feature

 Most survival fishing kits skimp on hooks, but this one has plenty in every size imaginable.
-If you can gather your own live bait (like worms or grasshoppers), you’ll have enough hooks for weeks of fishing.
+You’ll have enough hooks for weeks of fishing if you can gather your live bait (like worms or grasshoppers).

 Another great feature is its locking screw for extra waterproofing.
-That’s unusual in a tin kit, but it adds a lot to durability.
+That’s unusual in a tin kit but adds a lot to durability.

 Potential Drawbacks

 The lack of an instruction booklet makes this kit less usable for people who don’t already have angling skills.
-It also doesn’t have enough lures to match its hook count, so you’ll need to be able to gather bait to fully take advantage of it.
+It also doesn’t have enough lures to match its hook count, so you’ll need to be able to gather bait to take advantage of it entirely.

-The Best Survival Fishing Kit: Build Your Own DIY Kit
+The Best Survival Fishing Kit: Build Your DIY Kit

-There are a lot of great canned kits, but the best kit will always be one you build yourself.
-You can match contents to your exact needs, and make sure the size and weight are perfect.
-Not only that, but you can buy the highest quality gear for extra dependability.
+There are many great canned kits, but the best kit will always be one you build yourself.
+You can match the contents to your needs and ensure perfect size and weight.
+You can also buy the highest-quality gear for extra dependability.

-This requires a little bit of angling knowledge to perfect, but here’s a quick rundown of what I put in my own survival fishing kit.
+This requires some angling knowledge to perfect, but here’s a quick rundown of what I put in my survival fishing kit.

-The best fishing kits have durable, waterproof packaging, so I prefer to go with plastic.
-It doesn’t degrade like metal and it’s easier to get a good seal.
+The best fishing kits have durable, waterproof packaging, so I prefer plastic.
+It doesn’t degrade like metal, and getting a good seal is easier.
 Some of my favorite options include:

 - Pelican Marine Series waterproof phone pouch (truly watertight and floating)